duckdb/duckdb-web/docs/extensions/sqlite_scanner.md

 ```

 When set, this option overrides the type conversion rules described above, and instead always converts the SQLite columns into a `VARCHAR` column.
 Note that this setting must be set *before* `sqlite_attach` is called.

+## Extra Information
+See [the repo](https://github.com/duckdblabs/sqlite_scanner) for the source code of the extension.